barringtonbrook/barringtonbrook.github.io/content/posts/presentation.md

 ## The structure of the presentation

 I also suggested that it might be useful to divide our presentation into two parts.
-As DevOps practices are largely the result of and reaction to prior working practices in manging IT infrastructure and Ops, I reasoned that our introduction to these practices would not make sense without the added context of what they were replacing.
+As DevOps practices are largely the result of and reaction to prior working practices in managing IT infrastructure and Ops, I reasoned that our introduction to these practices would not make sense without the added context of what they were replacing.
 This would be the first part.

 Once we had introduced some context I felt that the second half should speak about what DevOps included based on advice from my line manager.
 We didn't want to just read a list of technologies and end it there, so I suggested we use mock user stories such as the one below.